jacobwojoski/dice-stats/README.md

 - PLAYERS_SEE_GM:         Allow players to see GM stats
 - PLAYERS_SEE_GLOBAL:     Allow player to see global values
 - DISABLE_STREAKS:        Disable displaying of streaks in chat.
 Still Stored in data
 - SEE_BLIND_STREAK:       Allow player to view blind streaks (If a die rolled in the streak was blind dont display value)
+- INCLUDE_GM_IN_GLOBAL:   When viewing global stats should it include or not include rolls from the gm

 ## Install
 [Downlaod Zip]() and add to module folder in